 The rest of the paper is organized as follows.
 First, Section II presents the considered system model for the network and the sensors.
 Next, Section III introduces the cost and utility of spectrum discovery.
 It also formulates the profit-maximizing sensor selection (PoMeS) problem, while Section IV provides several polynomial-time complexity heuristics for PoMeS.
 Section V presents a detailed assessment of the performance of the devised heuristics in comparison to the baseline which has to ensure the sensing accuracy requirements imposed by the regulatory bodies.
-Section VI discusses the practical issues toward implementing our proposed solutions in a practical network followed by an overview of the related work on sensor selection VIII concludes the paper with a brief discussion of future directions.
+Section VI discusses the practical issues toward implementing our proposed solutions in a practical network followed by an overview of the related work on sensor selection for crowdsourced spectrum discovery in Section VII.
+Finally, Section VIII concludes the paper with a brief discussion of future directions.